almin/almin/docs/Components.md

 context.useCase(awesomeUseCase).execute([1, 2, 3]);
 ```

-The functional use-case is useful when the use-case do only `dispatch` like following.
+The functional use-case is useful when the use-case does only `dispatch` like following.

 ```js
 const dispatchUseCase = ({dispatcher}) => {